jy251209/WeatherForecast/README.md

 All the scenarios can be executed in chrome and firefox browser.
 You can change it inside protractor.conf.js file
 ```

-##Due to time constraint could not include some of the below scenarios
+##Due to time constraint could not include the below scenarios
 Unit of the measurements of the parameters wind, temperature is of a valid format